Busselton - West

 Health performance in Busselton - West is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Busselton - West faces significant health challenges with common health conditions prevalent among both younger and older age cohorts.
+Busselton - West faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.

-Approximately 51% of its total population (~10,967 people) have private health cover, slightly lower than the average SA2 area.
-The most common medical conditions are arthritis and mental health issues, affecting 10.2 and 8.6% of residents respectively.
-About 65.0% of residents report being completely clear of medical ailments, compared to 69.5% across Rest of WA.
-The area has a higher proportion of residents aged 65 and over (22.3%, or 4,776 people) than the state average of 20.0%.
+The rate of private health cover is approximately 51% of the total population, which consists of around 11,155 people, slightly lagging behind the average SA2 area.
+The most common medical conditions in the area are arthritis and mental health issues, affecting 10.2 and 8.6% of residents respectively.
+However, 65.0% of residents declared themselves completely clear of medical ailments, compared to 69.5% across Rest of WA.
+The area has 22.3% of residents aged 65 and over, totaling 4,858 people, which is higher than the 20.0% in Rest of WA.

 Frequently Asked Questions - Health